how to use bluetooth on raspberry pi

 How to Use Bluetooth on Raspberry Pi: GUI & Command Guide

-More and more devices can be used with Bluetooth, and interestingly, it’s not that complicated to use these Bluetooth devices with a Raspberry Pi (even without a desktop environment).
+More and more devices today can use Bluetooth, and interestingly, it’s not that complicated to pair these Bluetooth devices with a Raspberry Pi (even without a desktop environment).
 So, if you have a Bluetooth mouse or speaker you’d like to use with your Pi, keep reading, and I’ll show you everything.

-On Raspberry Pi OS with Desktop, there is a tool to configure Bluetooth devices in the top-right corner, and most distributions have similar options.
-From a terminal, the tool “bluetoothctl” can be used to scan, pair and configure Bluetooth devices in command lines.
+On Raspberry Pi OS with Desktop, there’s a graphical tool to configure Bluetooth devices in the top-right corner, and most distributions will have similar options.
+From the command line, the “bluetoothctl” utility can be used to scan, pair, and configure Bluetooth devices.

 Let’s start with a desktop environment, using the tool on Raspberry Pi OS with Desktop, and I’ll then give you the commands to do it from a terminal (or Lite edition).
-I’ll finish with a few examples of devices you can use to improve your Pi experience.
+I’ll finish with a few examples of Bluetooth devices you can use to enhance your Pi experience.

 If you’re looking to quickly progress on Raspberry Pi, you can check out my e-book here.
 It’s a 30-day challenge where you learn one new thing every day until you become a Raspberry Pi expert.
 The first third of the book teaches you the basics, but the following chapters include projects you can try on your own.